Terlam/django_portfolio/README.md

-# django_portfolio
+# Portfolio built with Django 🏇🏿
-Portfolio built with Django 🏇🏿
+I'm spicing up a tutorial that I found on LinkedIn Learning.